upperlinecode/CS-and-the-City-Curriculum/react/state-inline-events.md

     1. Embed the current state of button 2 and button 3 in the status paragraph.
     2. Create `onClick` attributes for each of the `<button>` elements.
     3. Embed the functions `handleButton1` and `handleButton2` into those buttons.
-    4. Code out functionality for `handleButton2` to increase the `component.state.button2` property by 1 each time.
-Be sure to use the `component.setState({property: value})` syntax.
+    4. Code out functionality for `handleButton2` to increase the `this.state.button2` property by 1 each time.
+Be sure to use the `this.setState({property: value})` syntax.
-    5. Code out functionality for `handleButton3` to change the `component.state.button3` property each time and say the sentence "You are cool!" one word at a time.
-Be sure to use the `component.setState({property: value})` syntax.
+    5. Code out functionality for `handleButton3` to change the `this.state.button3` property each time and say the sentence "You are cool!" one word at a time.
+Be sure to use the `this.setState({property: value})` syntax.
 * Right now these buttons assume only a basic understanding of JavaScript, but there are some really wonderful advanced JavaScript functionalities that allow for much cooler functions.
 Brainstorm some more interesting behaviors for our app, and program out those event handlers.

 ## Close